-- It depends on: - What your goals are, both short- and medium-term. - What your immediate expenses are. - I frequently advise students to save \$25 of every paycheck as soon as they receive each paycheck.
+- Only you can answer this.
+Nobody can answer it for you. - It depends on: - What your goals are, both short- and medium-term. - What your immediate expenses are. - I frequently advise students to save \$25 of every paycheck as soon as they receive each paycheck.
 Save or set aside as much as you can. - When I was getting my Master degree, I had no income.
 I was living off a little savings and a lot of debt.
-But I intentionally saved \$10 to \$25 on the first day of each month...simply to develop the habit.
+But I intentionally saved \$10 to \$25 on the first day of each month...simply to develop the habit. - In school, the habit is more important than the amount.